 Effective Stain Removal on a Variety of Stains

 There is no need to fear enjoying life outdoors.
-Sure, things can get messy with soot stains or other outdoor stains like rust, but the good news is, Tide can help you remove the toughest stains from your favorites, so you don’t need to worry.
+Sure, things can get messy with soot stains or other outdoor stains like rust, dirt stains, and mud stains, but the good news is, Tide can help you remove the toughest stains from your favorites, so you don’t need to worry.

 So, get some fresh air to clear your head, and let Tide clean your clothes.